 Please be aware that most financial institutions only allow you to direct download recent transactions (typically the last 3-6 months).
 The first time you set up your account in iBank, we recommend downloading the complete transaction history from your bank's website and importing that into iBank.
 Direct download can then be used for incremental updates going forward.

 We have a video tutorial about importing from Quicken: click here to watch it!
 If you prefer written instructions, follow these steps (please note that Quicken Essentials is a special case - see the next question for help with Essentials):

 That's it! iBank will recreate all of your accounts, transactions, categories and investments, even if you have many years of Quicken data.

 Follow these steps:

-That's it! iBank will recreate all of your accounts, transactions, and categories, even if you have many years of Quicken data.
-Please note that Quicken Essentials' limited support for investments prevents iBank from being able to import your investment data.
+That's it! iBank will recreate all of your accounts, transactions, categories, and investments, even if you have many years of Quicken data.

 There are a number of potential causes for balance discrepancies after importing data, but here are top things to look for:

 iBank uses Yahoo!
 Finance to download security quotes.
-If your portfolio contains securities that are not listed on Yahoo, or if the security doesn't have a valid ticker symbol (or no symbol at all), you will need to enter its price information into iBank manually.
-To access the price history for your securities, select "Securities" under the "Manage" section in iBank's source list (on the left side of the main window.
+If your portfolio contains securities that are not listed on Yahoo, or if the security doesn't have a valid ticker symbol, you will need to enter its price information into iBank manually.
+To access the price history for your securities, select "Securities" under the "Manage" section of iBank's source list (on the left side of the main window).